 Timeline: 15 - 30 minutes

-What is a disability (1.2)
+What is a disability?
+(1.2)

 While the previous portion of the course should focus on the implications and the business case for diversity.
 This portion is meant to understand the particular needs of the user base who would be using the technologies being created in or from this course.
 This is things like talking about the division between permanent vs temporary disabilities and the division between physical, mental and learning disabilities and the different needs each of these groups in regards to their various IT devices and services.